BridgesLab/PrecisionNutrition/README.md

 # Licence

-This TissueSpecificTscKnockouts data is made available under the Open Data Commons Attribution License: http://opendatacommons.org/licenses/by/1.0.
+This PrecisionNutrition data is made available under the Open Data Commons Attribution License: http://opendatacommons.org/licenses/by/1.0.
 For more information see [LICENSE](https://github.com/BridgesLab/PrecisionNutrition/blob/master/LICENSE.txt)